 How do you know if you have gum disease?

 - Swollen gums, bleeding gums or are puffy and red

 - Gums that have pulled away from your teeth

 - Constant bad breath or bad taste in your mouth

 People with diabetes are more likely to get gum disease.
-Many medications such as steroids, blood pressure, even birth control can affect your gums.
-Any medications which reduce saliva can make tooth decay more likely.
+Many medications can affect your gums.
+Any medications that reduce saliva can make tooth decay more likely.
 Poor oral hygiene, smoking, and your genetics can be a cause of an increased chance of developing gum disease.